 When the cake finishes baking, transfer it to a rack and cool for 20 minutes in the pan.
 Turn out the cake on a wire rack.
 Immediately place the rack over a rimmed baking sheet and brush the syrup over the cake's hot surface, allowing the syrup to absorb completely before adding more.
 Cool cake to room temperature.

 Whisk together confectioners' sugar, lemon juice, and salt in a small bowl.
 Add more lemon juice or sugar as needed to achieve desired consistency.
 The glaze should be thick but pourable.
 Drizzle glaze over the cooled cake and serve.

 To make a 6-inch layer cake: Before mixing ingredients, butter three 6-inch cake pans and line them with parchment paper.
 Butter the paper and flour the pans.
 When ready to fill the pans, divide half the lemon batter between them.
 Distribute all of the the raspberry batter between the three pans.
 Top with remaining lemon batter.
 Bake for 40 to 45 minutes, until pale golden and a cake tester comes out clean.
-Add lemon syrup to cakes once cool right before frosting (use your favorite recipe or try the one here).
+Add lemon syrup to cakes once cool right before frosting.

 To make an 8-inch layer cake: Before mixing ingredients, butter two 8-inch cake pans and line them with parchment paper.
 Butter the paper and flour the pans.
 When ready to fill the pans, divide one third of the the lemon batter between them.
 Distribute half of the raspberry batter between the pans.
 Add another layer of lemon batter and then add the remaining raspberry batter.
 Top with the rest of the lemon batter.
 Bake for 35 to 40 minutes, until pale golden and a cake tester comes out clean.
-Add lemon syrup to cakes once cool right before frosting (use your favorite recipe or try the one here).
+Add lemon syrup to cakes once cool right before frosting.